vt-middleware/ldaptive/v1/docs/guide/connections.md

 - hostname must match the first CN
 - if certificate begins with a wildcard, domains are used for matching

 As of version 1.2.3, hostname validation can be controlled via the `CertificateHostnameVerifier` interface which is a property of `SslConfig`.
-One important caveat is that the JNDI provider *always* performs it's own hostname check when using startTLS.
+One important caveat is that the JNDI provider *always* performs its own hostname check when using startTLS.
 Any custom hostname checks will only be performed if their check fails.

 ## Operation Retry